This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Making soap with French Pink Clay

 I use all sorts of natural ingredients to color handmade soap — see a list of them over here.
 One of the best types, and longest-lasting, are clays.
 They’re a naturally mined element that comes in various shades from blue to green to in this recipe, pink.
 Clays come in a wide range of colors and the rosy shade of this one comes from a trace mineral called iron (III) oxide.
+You can see many more clay colors in my piece on how to naturally color soap with clay.

 In most of my soap making recipes that I recommend using less water than you might see in other recipes.
 It’s because I find that it stops the formation of soda ash, a powdery white material that forms on the surface of the soap.
 When using clay it’s always wise to use a little more than usual.
 It’s mainly to do with how clay can draw moisture in and crack, just like it does in a face mask.
 In this recipe, I use slightly more water than I generally do but we also add the clay directly into the lye solution.
 Doing that will help ensure that the clay hydrates and will be easily dispersable once added.